lime-green/unison-gitignore/README.md

 A gitignore-aware wrapper around [Unison](https://github.com/bcpierce00/unison)

-`unison_gitignore` will walk the local root and any supplied paths finding gitignore files and then call `unison` with the appropriate unison ignore patterns
+`unison-gitignore` will walk the local root and any supplied paths finding gitignore files and then call `unison` with the appropriate unison ignore patterns

 ## Usage